clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 02.md

 - Select all (A) -> mesh -> Transform -> randomize

 ## 33 Cutting the door opening
+- OPTION 1 - use knife tool to cut hole
-- using a shape to cut a hole in shape using BOOLEAN operation
+- OPTION 2 - using a shape to cut a hole in shape using BOOLEAN operation
+- in WIREFRAME + XRAY mode -> make cuts and select faces you wont need -> delete faces (deletes both side of wall (because its XRAY/WIREFRAME mode))